Flo0807/farens.me/priv/resources/articles/hello_world.md

 Let's start in the beginning.
 Why did I create this site and why there has to be another blog on the internet?

-Since the first year of my computer science studies and several courses of webprogramming and webdesign, I always thought about creating my own portfolio website.
+Since the first year of my computer science studies and several courses of web development and web design, I always thought about creating my own portfolio website.
 I don't know why I didn't just start creating it, but I always put it off.
 It was probably just not important enough.
 The courses at university and several side jobs didn't make it easier.
 So I focused on other things for a long time.
 After all, a website and especially a blog have to be maintained.
 You should be aware of this before creating one.

 Currently I am doing an internship as a software developer.
 This means that I have regular working hours and therefore don't have much to do on the weekends.
 Do not unterstand me wrong.
 I do have something to do, but not as much as during semesters in university with multiple side jobs.